Use the table of contents to navigate your way around the page.

 Pre-application advice is relatively inexpensive compared to formal planning applications.

 Where a site is large or there are a lot of issues to be worked out (for example, housing mix, tenure, density etc.), it can be a good idea to seek the council’s advice on these matters before you spend time and money on drawings, written statements and reports.
-Good quality pre-application advice can significantly reduce the likelihood of having to make costly or complicated changes to a development at a late stage in its progress.
+Good quality pre-application advice can significantly reduce the likelihood of having to make costly or complicated changes to a development at a late stage.

-We also often recommend seeking pre-application advice if your development is likely to have a material effect on a listed building or conservation area.
-This is because local councils will not normally consider outline planning applications in such circumstances and will require the submission of a full planning application instead.
+We also recommend seeking pre-application advice if your development is likely to have a material effect on a listed building or conservation area.
+This is because local councils will not normally consider outline planning applications in such circumstances.
+Instead, you will need to submit a full planning application with comprehensive details of the development.
+Pre-application advice can help you to get that detail right the first time, saving you both time and money.

 In practice, we sometimes find that pre-application advice can be generic, uninformative or substandard.
-Unfortunately, some councils appear to take it more seriously than others and not all requests for pre-application advice are given the attention they deserve.
+Unfortunately, some councils appear to take it more seriously than others.
+Furthermore, not all requests for pre-application advice are given the attention they deserve.

 There is nothing more frustrating than asking for a council’s pre-application advice concerning a specific detail only for them to respond with a generic “you must ensure the development complies with our policies”.

 In most cases, we think you’re better off with one of our planning assessments as we will always give your case the thorough attention it deserves.
-Find out more about these using the button below.
+Contact us today to find out more.